 NPH: Alright Howard thanks for this.
 Any parting words?

 HC: We need to get everyone in the same boat, same direction.
 We need unity now in our country.
 We need to get behind the Raptors and we need to get behind Team Canada.
-Speaking of boats, let’s get away to the topic first, okay?
+Speaking of boats and kayaks, let’s get away to the topic first, okay?
 If you want to have an unforgettable oceanic adventures, please contact newport beach boat rental.